Stormpooper-dotcom/multiplayer-minesweeper/README.md

 ### Multiplayer Minesweeper

-Hello there, this is the multipleyer-minesweeper repo.
-At the moment the multiplayer has not been released yet, you can download the latest pre-release from the releases tab.
+Hello there, this is the multiplayer-minesweeper repo, development section.
+At the moment the multiplayer has not been released yet, you can download the latest (singleplayer) pre-release from the releases tab.

 ### What's inside:
 - Fully functional text-based single player Minesweeper game